MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 * Success (boolean) - Returns true if there are no errors related to this call.
 Otherwise, false.

+### GetListOfAudioClips
+Obtains a list of the default system audio clips currently stored on Misty.

+Arguments:
+* None

+Returns:
+* Result (array) - Returns an array of audio clip information.
+Each item in the array contains the following:
+   * Name (string) - The name of the audio clip.
+   * Duration (double) - The length of time the audio clip plays.
+   * Location (string) - The location of the clip in the file directory.

 ### GetListOfAudioFiles
 Obtains a list of default and user-uploaded audio files currently stored on Misty.

 Arguments:
 * None

-Return:
+Returns:
 * Result (array) - Returns an array of audio file information.
 Each item in the array contains the following:
    * Name (string) - The name of the audio file.
+   * Duration (double) - The length of time the audio file will play.
    * Location (string) - The location of the file in the file directory.
-   * Duration (double) - The length of time the audio file will play.
    * User Added Asset (boolean) - True or false.
 If true, the file was added by the user.
 If false, the file is one of Misty's default audio files.